q3769/conseq4j/README.md

 Notes:

-- The implementation of conseq4j relies on hashing the sequence keys into a fixed number of "buckets".
+- The conseq4j implementation relies on hashing the sequence keys into a fixed number of "buckets".
 These buckets are each associated with a sequential executor.
 The same/equal sequence key is always hashed to and summons back the same executor.
 Single-threaded, each executor ensures the same execution order of all its tasks as they are submitted;
   excessive tasks pending execution are buffered by the executor in a FIFO task queue.
 Thus, the total number of